ParallelMaths/parallel/pages/8-22-rattlebacks.md

 ## 5. Junior Maths Challenge UKMT bonus
 <!--- (2012 extension) --->

-As the Junior Maths Challenge is only a few days away, here is a bonus (and particularly tough) JMC question to stretch your brain.
+As the Junior Maths Challenge is not far away, here is a bonus (and particularly tough) JMC question to stretch your brain.

 ::: problem id=5_1 marks=3
 __5.1.__ After playing 500 games, my success rate at Spider Solitaire is 49%.
 Assume that I now lose every third game, so that after 500 games my results are Win, Win, Loss, Win, Win, Loss, … .